exercism/common-lisp/exercises/concept/high-scores/.docs/introduction.md

                    ;    T
 ```

-`gethash` returns [multiple values][concepts-multiple-values] which will be explained in another concept.
+`gethash` returns [multiple values][concept-multiple-values] which will be explained in another concept.

 ### Inserting values